Hotel Marques de Riscal

 At a Glance

-- The racy contrast between Gehry’s avant-garde design and the surrounding vineyards
+- The visual contrast between Gehry’s avant-garde design, the surrounding vineyards and the medieval village of Elciego

-- Chef Francis Paniego’s superb cooking at the hotel’s eponymous restaurant
+- Chef Francis Paniego’s superb cooking at the hotel restaurant

-Even if you don’t have GPS in your rental car or aren’t handy with a map, you won’t have trouble finding this hotel, since the tangle of silver, gold and pink titanium ribbons (the colors refer to the pink and silver caps on Marques de Riscal wine bottles, the gold to its decorative wire netting) that top the roof of the main limestone building make it visible from a distance.
-If this building startled the locals when it opened, it’s since become a local landmark and even a quiet source of pride.
+You won’t need GPS to spot this hotel; The tangle of silver, gold and pink titanium ribbons that top the roof of the main limestone building make the Marques de Riscal visible from a distance.
+If this building startled the locals when it opened, it has since become a local landmark and even a quiet source of pride.
+The property is the most comfortable and convenient place to stay while touring the bodegas, or wineries, of Rioja.

 Who Should Stay